WICG/import-maps/README.md

 import { StorageArea } from "@std/async-local-storage";
 ```

-will first try to resolve to `import:@std/async-local-storage`, i.e. the browser's built-in implementation of async local storage.
+will first try to resolve to `@std/async-local-storage`, i.e. the browser's built-in implementation of async local storage.
 If fetching that URL fails, because the browser does not implement async local storage, then instead it will fetch the polyfill, at `/node_modules/als-polyfill/index.mjs`.

-_Potential issue: right now we require the right-hand side to be a URL.
-But this means you have to use the `import:` prefix on the right-hand side, and not on the left-hand side.
-This seems a bit confusing.
-Also, it opens us up to footguns: if you forget the `import:` prefix, then you're looking for the relative URL `@std/async-local-storage` (i.e., `./@std/async-local-storage`).
-Maybe the right hand side should be some fuzzier concept, e.g. "absolute URL or `./`-prefixed or `../`-prefixed or `/`-prefixed or built-in module specifier"?
-Seems less elegant, but perhaps more ergonomic._

 #### For built-in modules, in browsers without import maps